 What is debt consolidation?

-If you are thinking about what is debt consolidation or how does debt consolidation work, you have landed to the right article.
+If you are thinking about how debt consolidation works or how debt consolidation works, you have landed on the right article.
 Today, we will discuss various aspects of debt consolidation and also find out how it can be useful to you.

 It’s a 3-minute read article.
 If you’re in debt, I’m sure you can spare 3 minutes from your busy schedule to know if debt consolidation is good for you.
 So here we go.